-Once you know more about your type of talent management contract, you’ll need to read the terms and conditions that are mentioned in the paperwork.
+Once you know more about your type of talent management contract, you must read the terms and conditions mentioned in the paperwork.

-Before signing with a model agency, it is your responsibility to ensure that the talent or modeling agent only gets a commission from you when he/she directly provides the work.
+Before signing with a model agency, it is your responsibility to ensure that the modeling agent only gets a commission when he/she directly provides the work.

 Actual talent agency commission percentage

-As I am writing this piece, the standard percentage is in the range of 12 to 15 percent with some variations.
-So, if the agent is charging you more than 15 percent, it is advisable that you do not sign a contract with them.
+As I am writing this piece, the standard percentage generally ranges between 12 to 15 percent – with some variations.
+So, if the agent charges you more than 15 percent, it is advisable that you do not sign a contract with them.

-If you are dealing with a business that is not recognized, you need to be extra careful.
+And, if you deal with a business that is not recognized, you should be extra careful.

 In conclusion, a talent management contract is a binding agreement between you and the manager or modeling agency.
-Be certain it is in your best interest before signing.
+Be certain it pursues your best interest before signing.
 As I stated above – Get Help If Needed.
 Better safe than sorry.